PAST & PRESENT

 +613 5854 6324

-The Girgarre RSL has organised the printing of three soldier settlement information panels which will be erected in the rail trail area.
-It is proposed that the panels will be unveiled in February 2018.
+The Girgarre RSL has organised the printing of three soldier settlement information panels which have been erected in the rail trail area.

 The Girgarre Primary School.
 On November 4, 2018, it was 100 years since the first teacher began duty at the school.

 The Girgarre Cricket Club and the Girgarre Football Netball Club are both over 100 years old, as is the Girgarre Memorial Hall